Skip to content

 Mauthausen

-Mauthausen was one of the most notorious Nazi concentration camp located in Austria, near the town of Mauthausen, about 20 kilometers (12 miles) east of Linz.
-It is known for its brutal conditions and the high mortality rate among its inmates.
-Below are some key points about Mauthausen.
+Mauthausen was one of the most notorious Nazi concentration camps located in Austria, near the town of Mauthausen, about 20 kilometers (12 miles) east of Linz.
+It is known for its brutal conditions and the high mortality rate among the incarcerated.

 Key Points